 5c.
 Taxable Medicare wages & tips.
-Enter all wages, including qualified sick leave wages, qualified family leave wages, and qualified wages (excluding qualified health plan expenses) for the employee retention credit; tips; sick pay; and taxable fringe benefits that are subject to Medicare tax.
+Enter all wages, including qualified sick leave wages paid in 2022 and qualified family leave wages paid in 2022; tips; sick pay; and taxable fringe benefits that are subject to Medicare tax.
 Unlike social security wages, there is no limit on the amount of wages subject to Medicare tax.